Frequently bought together

 Chives: Chives draw aphids away from your plants so are great for planting among celery, tomatoes, peppers, and peas.

-French Marigolds: These attract slugs, thrips and nematodes - grow them near courgettes and strawberries.
+French marigolds: These attract slugs, thrips and nematodes - grow them near courgettes and strawberries.

-4. Attracting Pollinators
+4. Attracting pollinators

 The most essential element of a successful garden, these plants will attract bees and other insects to pollinate the rest of your plants.